artemjasan/restaurant_visits_diary/README.md

 - [Pytest](https://docs.pytest.org/en/7.1.x/) modern, flexible python framework for testing
 - [pre-commit](https://pre-commit.com/) additional version control tool

-It's start of your journey on this project.
+This is the start point of your journey on this project.
-For convenience, I tried to use the features provided by containerization using `Docker` and `Docker Compose`.
-They can greatly isolate the development process and unify the development result across all dev's machines, but before using `Docker` you have to do a few steps:
+For convenience, I tried to use the containerization, which provides by `Docker` and `Docker Compose`.
+It can significantly isolate and unify process on all machines, but before using Docker, you have to complete several steps:

 **Install poetry package manager to your machine**
 ```shell